kenji-tojo/stealth-shaper/README.md

 will create the executable ```stealth-headless``` under ```build/```

-Then, the command
+Then, run
 ```
 $ ./stealth-headless ../assets/bunny.obj
 ```
-will run our stealth optimization.
+to perform our stealth optimization.
 The result will be saved as ```build/result/stealth.obj```.

 The program will also save the intermediate shapes under ```build/result```.